Adding a Server

 Environment Variables

-Environment variables can also have default values with ${VAR:-default_value}
+Environment variables can also have default values with ${VAR:-default_value}, where

 endpoint: